-According to the Veg Map, the Loxton Wind Energy Facility 1 footprint falls entirely within the Eastern Upper Karoo vegetation type (Figure 2).
-However, the field assessment indicates that there are areas of Upper Karoo Hardeveld within the site associated with the rocky hills present as well as Southern Karoo Riviere along the major drainage lines of the site.
+According to the Veg Map, the Loxton Wind Energy Facility 2 footprint falls almost entirely within the Eastern Upper Karoo vegetation type (Figure 2), with some Bushmanland Vloere in the southeast corner of the site.
+However, the field assessment indicates that there are areas of Upper Karoo Hardeveld within the site associated with the rocky hills present and that the areas mapped as Bushmanland Vloere are in fact more closely allied with the Southern Karoo Riviere vegetation type.
 These different vegetation types are illustrated and described below.
 A full plant species for the site was developed and is provided in Annex 1.
 More than 250 plant species were encountered within the site during the field assessment, which indicates the relatively favourable conditions at the time of the sampling.

-Eastern Upper Karoo has an extent of 49 821 km2 and is the most extensive vegetation type in South Africa and forms a large proportion of the central and eastern Nama Karoo Biome.
+Eastern Upper Karoo has an extent of 49 821 km and is the most extensive vegetation type in South Africa and forms a large proportion of the central and eastern Nama Karoo Biome.
 This vegetation type is classified as Least Threatened, and about 2% of the original extent has been transformed largely for intensive agriculture.
 Eastern Upper Karoo is however poorly protected and less than 1% of the 21% target has been formally conserved.
 Mucina & Rutherford (2006) list eight endemic species for this vegetation type, which considering that it is the most extensive unit in the country, is not very high.
 As a result, this is not considered to represent a sensitive vegetation type.
 Within the study area, the vegetation is relatively homogenous, although there is some variation in which species are dominant depending on soil depth and the degree of rockiness.
 Dominant and characteristic species observed at the site include low woody shrubs such as Pentzia incana, Ruschia spinosa, Pentzia globosa, Plinthus karooicus, Pteronia adenocarpa, Pteronia glomerata, Pteronia incana, , Tetragonia arbuscula, Salsola rabieana, Asparagus glaucus, Asparagus capensis, Euryops lateriflorus, Eriocephalus ericoides, Eriocephalus spinescens, Lycium cinereum; forbs such as Arctotis leiocarpa, Aptosimum indivisum, Nemesia fruticans, Heliophila suavissima and Chenopodium album; grasses such as Aristida adscensionis, Aristida diffusa, Enneapogon desvauxii, Eragrostis lehmanniana, Eragrostis obtusa, Stipagrostis obtusa and Tragus berteronianus.